Glossary of Terms

 Sieve - A screening mechanism applying a wire mesh to separate a certain portion out of too coarse or contaminated material.

-Softening point - The temperature at which a resin or a powder coating material first starts to melt.
+Softening point - The temperature at which a polymer or a powder coating material first starts to melt.

 Soil - Any foreign material that adheres to a substrates surface prior to the pre-treatment.